CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE.md

 {{%notice info%}}
 - Do not install NVUE in a production environment.
-- You cannot run both NVUE and NCLU commands to configure the switch.
+- Do not mix NVUE and NCLU commands to configure the switch.
+Use either the NCLU CLI or the NVUE CLI.
 {{%/notice%}}

 1. Stop then disable the `netd` service: